Zaphodious/dotfiles/README.md

 chmod a+x zaph-add-plugin
 zaph-install
 ```

-Update after pulling by running the update script again
+To update just the plugins

-`. zaph-update`
+`. zaph-install-plugins`

 Commit and push changes with with the commit script

 `. zaph-commit`

-Add a new vim plugin
-`. zaph-add-plugin <git url of plugin> <name of plugin>`
+While in vim, Ctrl-I toggles a terminal panel